dorcasshee/lstm-stock-price-prediction/README.md

 - The model predicts the **next day's high price** based on the past **52 days of stock performance**.
 - 3 models were trained using different **optimizers** (`Adam`, `SGD`, and `RMSProp`) to determine the best-performing model.
-- This project was done as part of a machine learning module (ENG335) in my minor coursework.
+- This project was first completed as part of a machine learning module (ENG335) in my minor coursework.
+Changes were made for reproducibility and clearer analysis.

 ### 🗂️ Dataset Used
 - **Ticker Symbol**: `SIA1.SG`